CogSciUOS/asparagus/report/chapter_3_todo.md

 >
 > &ensp; **The hand-label app**
 >
 > &ensp;&ensp;&ensp; Introduction to the script created for manual sorting.
-Fusion of the feature extraction scripts.
+Fusion of the feature extraction scripts:
 > &ensp;&ensp;&ensp; What is it?
-> &ensp;&ensp;&ensp; Why did we need it?
+Why did we need it?
 What was the idea behind it?
-> &ensp;&ensp;&ensp; How does it work? (keep short! it's only the introduction)
+How does it work? (keep short! it's
-> &ensp;&ensp;&ensp; Do not explain in length here but rather give an idea and refer to README's and to code in GitHub
+> &ensp;&ensp;&ensp; only the introduction) Do not explain in length here but rather give an idea and refer to README's
-> &ensp;&ensp;&ensp; whenever possible.
+> &ensp;&ensp;&ensp; and to code in GitHub whenever possible.
 >
 > &ensp;&ensp;&ensp; How to install
 > &ensp;&ensp;&ensp; Installation of the app: environment setup, mount points, problems we ran into, etc. ...